chai-nexus/chai_py/README.md

 ```

 Permission to make a chatbot discoverable requires your developer ID to
 be whitelisted.
-Speak to us over WhatsApp to get permission.
+Speak to us over WhatsApp and we can grant you permission.

 ## Testing